Helpful Solutions for Raising Monarchs through the Entire Butterfly Life Cycle

 Some raisers use clorox wipes or similar brands to disinfect both cages and raising equipment such as cuttings containers.
 Rinse and dry your supplies thoroughly after using bleach wipes.

 A portable handheld vacuum is the perfect tool for cleaning up caterpillar frass (poop)quickly…and without getting your hands dirty!
-An inexpensive cordless vacuum is your best option, as too much suction can pull up the cage floor.
+An inexpensive, low-power vacuum is your best option, as too much suction can pull up the cage floor.

 These frass-catching platters are a perfect fit for the baby cube butterfly cage.